 2. Seek Medical Attention

 You need medical evidence to prove that you were injured in a New Orleans auto accident to recover compensation for an injury claim.
 See a physician as soon as possible.
 Let the doctor know you are a car accident victim.
-Whenever possible, take photographs of your injuries after the accident and throughout your recovery to document your injuries.
+Whenever possible, take photographs of your injuries after the accident and throughout your recovery to document injuries.

 3. Create an Accident File